 The Commonwealth must not terminate this Agreement pursuant to clause 3.3(g) if the Operator is entitled to and has submitted a Draft CP Cure Plan to the Commonwealth under clause 3.3(a) and the Commonwealth has not yet approved or rejected the Draft CP Cure Plan under clause 3.3(c).

+Where the Operator submits a Draft CP Cure Plan which has been rejected in accordance with clause 3.3(c) and submits a revised Draft CP Cure Plan for approval in accordance with clause 3.3(d)(ii), in determining whether to approve or reject that resubmitted Draft CP Cure Plan the Commonwealth may only:

+review and provide comments on:

+the new and amended information provided by or on behalf of the Operator with that resubmitted Draft CP Cure Plan;

+previous information supplied in relation to the relevant Draft CP Cure Plan which is impacted by that new and amended information; and

+any information in the Draft CP Cure Plan which is impacted by any new circumstances which have arisen after the submission of the first version of the relevant Draft CP Cure Plan; and

+approve or reject that resubmitted Draft CP Cure Plan based on that new and/or amended information, the previous information which has been impacted by that new and amended information and those new circumstances.

 Failure to meet CP Sunset Date

-If the Operator fails to satisfy all of the Conditions Precedent on or before the CP Sunset Date, this Agreement will automatically terminate on the day after the CP Sunset Date without the Commonwealth having to take any further action and that termination will be deemed to be a termination pursuant to clause 27.2.
+If the Operator fails to satisfy all of the Conditions Precedent on or before the CP Sunset Date, this Agreement will automatically terminate on the day after the CP Sunset Date without the Commonwealth having to take any further action and that termination will be deemed to be a termination pursuant to clause 22.2.